Andrew-code2020/ms3onlinecookbook/README.md

 -Python
 -MongoDB
  -Clusters
- -Collections to hold data inout by the user and pass data to the appropriate page -Heroku for deployment
+ -Collections to hold data input by the user and pass data to the appropriate page on the Temple Lean Recipe site -Heroku for deployment
   - Website link to Heroku app https://lean-temple-recipes.herokuapp.com/
   - Used to deploy the website